James Courage: Personal life

 Much of Courage's life was documented in a series of diaries dated from 1920 to 1963.
 He wrote about his relationships as well as his experiences during the World War II bombings of London.
 In discussing his motivations, Courage told his diary: "Why do I go on writing?
 One reason is that I believe I’ve written about people in Canterbury as it has never been done before – just as Turgenev wrote about certain people in Russian provincial society as it had not been done before."

 Courage lived in England for most of his life, though had a 17-month stint in New Zealand following a tuberculosis diagnosis and treatment in Norfolk from 1931 to 1933.
-He was also known to suffer from depression, and received treatment at various points in his life.
+He was also known to have depression, and received treatment at various points in his life.

 Courage was gay, and recorded his relationships with various men in his diaries.
 He noted one particular relationship with a man named Frank, whom he briefly lived with in Argentina.
 He also maintained friendships with other prominent New Zealand writers such as Frank Sargeson and D'Arcy Cresswell.

 Courage died in Hampstead on 5 October 1963.
 He requested to have his ashes scattered on the Waipara River in New Zealand, near where he grew up.